-Getting impatient or frustrated is an easy state of mind to fall into—be careful not let that come across is your correspondence.
+When you have not yet heard back after the interview, getting impatient or frustrated is an easy state of mind to fall into—be careful to not let that come across in your correspondence.
 After all, the hiring process takes time, and it may take a week or two to get through interviews and make decisions.

 I’m following up to get a pulse on your search for a [job title].